 There are many ways to promote your organization and its events.
 For example, you can advertise online and in student publications or you can pitch a news story to the student radio station.
 You can even have your message printed on the BuffBus.

-Whether you are hanging posters in the UMC or creating them with your skills, be sure to read the university’s promotional guidelines first.
+Whether you are hanging posters in the UMC or just starting to create them, be sure to read our helpful guidelines below.

 - Basic info (event name, date, time and location)

 - RSO name and contact information, including email or phone number

 - Funding sources (if you received funding from a board, the funding entity must be clearly identified)

 - Cost or if it’s free to attend or participate